Modern cars are very high functioning but as anything that is made of hundred and hundreds of individual working components, things will go wrong.

 Is Your Air Conditioning Functioning Correctly?

 If you’re heading on a road trip in summer, you’ll need to ensure your air conditioning is working.
 We complain about the weather in Britain but on the days the temperature soars, the cold air from the aircon unit is beneficial for both the driver and any passengers.
-Book an air conditioning service in Northampton at Calmac Tyres Autocentre to ensure your unit is functioning before you hit the road.
+Book an air conditioning service if you can…

 Is Your MOT Certificate in Date?